KenKundert/inform/doc/index.rst

 including :ref:`log informant`, :ref:`codicil informant`, :ref:`comment
 informant`, :ref:`narrate informant`, :ref:`output informant`, :ref:`notify
 informant`, :ref:`debug informant` and :ref:`panic informant`.
-Informants in general can write to the log file, to the standard output, or to a notifier.
+Informants in general can write to the log file, to the standard output or standard error, or to a notifier.
 They can add headers and specify the color of the header and the message.
 They can also continue the previous message or they can terminate the program.
 Each informant embodies a predefined set of these choices.
 In addition, they are affected by options passed to the active informer (described next), which is often used to enable or disable informants based on various verbosity options.

 Controlling Informants